 TSN defines a standard for deterministic networking that can handle time constraints typical of video or field buses.
 Its specification is very wide and covers scheduled traffic (see "Time-Sensitive Networking: From Theory to Implementation in Industrial Automation").
 However, it is still far from being widely implemented or adopted.
 Implementing it requires changes in the Ethernet driver code or chipset.
 Its open source implementation for Linux is still partial.

 POSIX is one of the very few standards for service deployment which is independent of the operating system.
 The GNU C Library is a mature implementation of POSIX licensed as Free Software which has always taken care to provide upward compatibility.
+Many IoT operating systems support a POSIX compatibility layer which may not be complete (ex.
+POSIX compatibility layer for eCos, POSIX wrapper for RIoT).

 HTML5 is another standard for service deployment which is independent of the operating system.
 Although this is little known, HTML5 can run autonomous processes offline and has the power to replace completely POSIX at the Edge.
 It defines a wide range of APIs which cover data persistence (IndexedDB), multi-processing (Web Workers) and local service provisioning (Service Workers).
 Pyodide demonstrates how HTML5 can be used to deploy autonomous A.I. processing inside a browser.